netzo/fresh-netzo/www/src/docs/netzo/modules/restdb.md

 ::: warning Fresh configuration [must](https://fresh.deno.dev/docs/concepts/ahead-of-time-builds#migrating-existing-projects-with-plugins) be defined in `netzo.config.ts`.
 :::

-#### Hono

-Support for [Hono](https://hono.dev/) is coming soon.

 ### Auth

 Authentication and authorization for your Deno KV data store is currently user's responsibility and can be used with existing authentication and authorization systems.
-This plugin might provide built-in support for this in future iterations.
+This module might provide built-in support for this in future iterations.

 ## Configuration